syyao/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 753 hello : set the mode of the file hello chmod --reference= olleh hello : set the mode of the file hello the same as olleh'smode chomd -R ugo+X * : execute permissions to all subdirectories of the current directory for the owner , the group owner and all other users
+chmod 753 hello : set the mode of the file hello chmod --reference= olleh hello : set the mode of the file hello the same as olleh'smode chomd -R ugo+X * : execute permissions to all subdirectories of the current directory for the owner , the group owner and all other users mkdir my_dir -m=751 : create a directory named my_dir with the 751 permissions